Onheiron/promise-mix/readme.md

 **1.5.X:** New Features:

-1. Added sone utility functions which can be useful to add expressivity to Promise chains and shorten some steps.
+1. Added some utility functions which can be useful to add expressivity to Promise chains and shorten some steps.

 2. Added `_filter` and `_shuffle` methods to muxed Promises.
 The `_filter` method accept a filtering function and sets to undefined all the filtered out downstreams (the function should return true for passing downstreams only).
 Chaining a `_clean()` after the `deMux` will finally remove the filtered-out undefined items from the downstream.
 The `_shuffle` method simply shuffles the Promises in the mux pool (be it an Array or an Object) and keeps the new shuffled pool for chaining.